sloev/python-lambdarest/README.md

 ### Query Params

-Query params are also analyzed and validatable with JSON schemas.
+Query parameters are also analyzed and validatable with JSON schemas.
 Query arrays are expected to be comma separated, all numbers are converted to floats.

 ```python